Find Your Perfect School

 With transferred credits, accelerated format, and effective study habits, your associate degree will be in your hands in less than two years!

-The associate degree programs featured here were selected because students can finish them in less than two years.
-The reduced time is possible because the programs:
+The online associate degree programs featured here were selected because students can finish them in less than two years.
+The reduced time is possible because of the programs:

 - Allowed students to transfer credits earned during their high school years;

 - Accepted credits for military training and work and life experiences; or